BrennerDesign/egofishinggear/_products/ego-s2-slider-medium-nylon.md

   slider extension handle technology.
 With a simple pull or push of the S2 Slider handle grip, it gives the savvy angler real time control of the handle extension length throughout the fish capturing process.
-The innovative modular platform also allows the handle to detach, providing interchangeability of attachment tools and compact storage.&nbsp;</p><div class="divider">&nbsp;</div><h7>HANDLE EXTENDS</h7><p>29in &mdash;
+The innovative modular fishing net platform also allows the handle to detach, providing interchangeability of attachment tools and compact storage.</p><div class="divider">&nbsp;</div><h7>HANDLE EXTENDS</h7><p>29in &mdash;
   60in</p><div class="divider">&nbsp;</div><h7>LOAD
   CAPACITY</h7><p><strong>Retracted</strong>&mdash;30lbs<br /><strong>Partial